metabase/metabase/src/metabase/cmd/resources/other-env-vars.md

 ## Other environment variables

-The following environment variables can only be set via the enviromnent.
+The following environment variables can only be set via the environment.
 They cannot be set by the configuration file.

 ### `MAX_SESSION_AGE`